Understanding the causes of breast pain

 - If the above measures fail and the breast pain is severe then it is worth trying tamoxifen (5 to 10 mg daily) or cabergoline (0.5 mg once weekly) under medical guidance and supervision.

 Mastalgia, also known as pain in one or both breasts, is a common symptom and can be both cyclical and non-cyclical.
-All patients presenting with mastalgia must be fully investigated and any chance of breast cancer established.
+All patients with mastalgia must be fully investigated and any chance of breast cancer established.
 The treatments for both cyclical and non-cyclical mastalgia can vary from changing your brassiere to receiving injections of local anaesthetic.

 For further reading please see the article by Lydia Cairncross.